LewisBull2303/UltimateRPS/README.md

 -   The Game buttons are clear and consise easily allowing the user to see exactly which option they are picking.
 -   The colors were chosen to allow the buttons to pop in contrast to the background, I also added a glow to the buttons to make them more appealing.
 -   The Buttons also include emojis to give the game a more modern look and brings out the character of each option.
--   It is fully responsive on all screen sizes.
+-   It is fully responsive on all screen sizes and is located on the game page.
 -   User Stories Answered: 4, 5, 6, 7, 9, 10, 14

 ![image](https://github.com/user-attachments/assets/18ad0608-d3df-448b-97b3-efa689cddc47)

 - ### Player And Computer Score
--   Underneath the game buttons is a player score which allows the user to track their score easily
+-   Underneath the game buttons is a player score which allows the user to track their score easily.
--   The score section also has a space for the computers score which allows the user to see if they are winning or losing
+-   The score section also has a space for the computers score which allows the user to see if they are winning or losing.
--   The Score appears in green to the user and red for the computer to easily differenciate the 2 different scores
+-   The Score appears in green to the user and red for the computer to easily differenciate the 2 different scores.
+-   It is fully responsive on all screen sizes and it located on the game page.
+-   User Stories Answered: 4, 5, 8, 9, 10, 16
 ![image](https://github.com/user-attachments/assets/bd02db87-d341-4d96-b293-2b4c0aabf439)

 - ### Player And Computer Choices